JuliaDataScience/JuliaDataScience/contents/stats.md

 Like the mean absolute deviation, **IQR**, since it uses the median and percentiles, it is also **robust to outliers**.

-As usual, in @fig:plot_dispersion_iqr, we have two data distributions:
+As before, in @fig:plot_dispersion_iqr, we have two data distributions:

 - **Upper row**: **normal** distributed data
 - **Lower row**: **non-normal** distributed data